abdelhameeeed/flute-chatbot/README.md

 # flute-chatbot websiter
-## chat-bot is trained/tested using Python and Neural Networks and integrated through website
+## chat-bot is trained/tested using Python and Neural Networks and integrated into website